Practical and accurate density functionals for transition-metal heterogeneous catalysis: Discussion

-This work highlights that significant improvements can be obtained from only 1 or 2 universal parameters in hBEEF-vdW@BEEF-vdW and dhBEEF-vdW@BEEF-vdW, respectively.
-We adopt simple corrections, adding fixed fractions of exact exchange or RPA correlation to GGA orbitals and densities.
+This work highlights that significant improvements can be obtained from only one or two empirically tuned parameters in hBEEF-vdW@BEEF-vdW and dhBEEF-vdW@BEEF-vdW, respectively.
+We adopt simple corrections, adding fixed fractions of exact exchange or RPA correlation to a computationally affordable, self-consistent GGA energy.
 This makes the approach practical and cost-effective to implement in existing DFT codes (see Supplementary Section~\ref{si-sec:workflow}).
 However, this choice also limits the level of accuracy that can be achieved.
-Notably, the performance on gas-phase datasets in Figure~\ref{fig:sbh17} is still lacking when compared to modern empirically-parametrized hybrid DFAs.
-Our proposed non-self-consistent DFA framework allows flexibility in both the hybrid DFA energy evaluation and the GGA used to generate the density, offering opportunities for further improvement by modifying either choice.
-Furthermore, previous work~\cite{jiangRandomphaseapproximationbasedCorrelationEnergy2007,kimAssessingExchangeCorrelationFunctionals2024,yuOptimizationRandomPhase2026} has shown that relaxing physical constraints in RPA, by scaling correlation beyond unity, can improve accuracy across diverse systems; this strategy can be extended within the present framework for our NSC double-hybrid DFA.
+In particular, the performance on gas-phase datasets in Figure~\ref{fig:sbh17} is still lacking compared to modern empirically parametrized hybrid DFAs.
+Our proposed non-self-consistent DFA framework allows flexibility in both the hybrid DFA energy evaluation and the GGA used to generate the orbitals, offering opportunities for further improvement by modifying either choice.